University of Florida Homepage

 Email

-Macodou Fall is a PhD student and a teaching assistant at the University of Florida Center for Global Islamic Studies.
-He holds a B.A and an M.A in English from Cheikh Anta Diop University in Dakar and another M.A in African Studies from Ohio University.
+Dr. Macodou Fall holds a PhD from the University of Florida, a B.A and an M.A in English from Cheikh Anta Diop University in Dakar and a M.A in African Studies from Ohio University.
 Macodou is interested in the study of Islam, Ajami literature, traditional religions, and popular culture in West Africa with a focus on the Senegalese Sufi Brotherhood, Muridiyya.
 His research project seeks to explore the Murid urban associations’ (Dahiras) various teaching methodologies, which also include singing, praise singing, and the interpretation of Murid texts (qasidas) via use of Wolofal (Ajami Wolof).
 Macodou is fluent in Wolof, French, and English and has taught Wolof at Ohio University.

 Baba Adou